SudoNguyenNN/SudoNguyenNN/README.md

 ### WELCOME TO MY PAGE 👋👋👋
-- 👋 Hi, My name is Nguyen Ngoc, My major is IT System, and I'm currently working at Mitsubisi Electric Company
+- 👋 Hi, My name is Nguyen Ngoc, My major is IT System, and I'm currently working at Mitsubishi Electric.

 ## 📫 How to reach me: